AsoStrife/Framework7-Facebook-Login/README.md

 This repository contains an easy and clean **Facebook (FB)** Login with **Framework7** and **Cordova**.
 Requires almost zero configuration, plug and play, with everything you need for classic use cases.

-> This repository is not meant to be seen as a standalone library but more as a basic template with all the ready-made methods needed for more generic use cases.
+> This repository is not meant to be seen as a standalone library but more as a basic template with all the ready-to-use methods needed for more generic use cases.

-You can manage
+You can manage:

 - Basic user information like: id, name, email, birthdays etc
 - User profile pic (picture)
 - FB Access Token
 - Logout
+- Extend functionality with Facebook Graph Api

 ## :hammer: Install & Dependencies

 Here all you need:

 - [Apache Cordova](https://cordova.apache.org/) in order to compile your webapp into a Android - Ios App
 - [Framework7](https://framework7.io/) is a **free and open source** framework to develop mobile, desktop or web apps with **native look and feel**.
 - [Facebook4 Cordova Plugin](https://github.com/jeduan/cordova-plugin-facebook4) To use official and native FB SDK
+- [A Facebook APP](https://developers.facebook.com/apps/) Required to have the `APP ID` and to be able to use **Facebok APIs**